MateenSeddiqi/MarketPlaceUsingDjango/README.md

 # MarketPlace website using Django
 * Market place website developed using Django with below descriptions:
 ## Technologies:
-    1. Django Version four for backend of system
+    1. Django Version four for backend of website
     3. HTML, CSS Tailwind for frontend of system.
     3. Db.Sqlite for Database of system
 ## Features: